Help the world’s oldest living culture overcome the world’s newest health challenge

 The Australian Government has formally extended the Remote Area Health Corps (RAHC) to provide paid placements for GPs and RNs across Australia for the next three months.
 The program will now offer urban-based health professionals an opportunity to work in remote health clinics and Aboriginal Community-Controlled Health Services (ACCHS) in all states and territories across Australia for 12-week paid placements.
-Under the Remote ACCHS Workforce Response (RAWR), travel and accommodation will be provided plus an additional two weeks allowance where self-isolation is required.
+Under the Remote ACCHS Workforce Response (RAWR), travel and accommodation will be provided plus an additional two weeks allowance where isolation is required.

 To ensure all health professionals feel well prepared and supported for their remote placements, RAHC provides ongoing 24/7 support throughout your placement, cultural orientation, and professional development opportunities through our online eLearning platform.

 To be eligible for RAHC placements you must be an Australian/NZ citizen or Australian Permanent Resident.

 - Bachelor of Medicine, Bachelor of Surgery or an Australian/overseas equivalent recognised by the Australian Medical Council

 - current unrestricted registration as a GP with the Australian Health Practitioner Regulation Agency (AHPRA)